Get estimate

 MVP

-What does MVP mean?
-An MVP term stands for a minimum viable product.
-An MVP version has enough features to convey its idea to the early customers and solve their problem.
+What does MVP in business mean?
+MVP stands for a minimum viable product.
+An MVP version has enough features to convey its idea to early adopters and solve their problems.

 Unlike POC or prototype, an MVP is a functional product that has a minimum set of features to satisfy the needs of its initial users.
 An MVP lets you find out how your customers would accept your product.
 What is the point in wasting money and resources on something they aren’t interested in or don’t need?